Dan Smith Wins EPT9 Barcelona €50,000 Super High Roller

 What a year it has been for the bespectacled, baseball cap-wearing youngster from New Jersey: 23-year old Dan Smith.
 The 2012 poker calendar started at the Aussie Millions, and Smith won the $100,000 No Limit Hold’em (NLHE) event for $1,041,828.

 A great start to the year, and as the likes of Erik Seidel and Sam Trickett can testify, a great start in Oz can lead to a wonderful year of poker.
-Emulate Smith’s success by participating in the Betfair poker tournaments.
+Emulate Smith’s success by participating in poker tournaments.

 Moving forward to April, and Smith won an incredible three €5,000 side-events at the EPT8 Grand Final at Monte Carlo for close to $800,000.
 The World Series of Poker (WSOP) was next, and Smith cashed five times, including a 3rd place finish for $368,943.